puppylinux-woof-CE/initrd_progs/README.md

 - by default an attempt will be made to build all packages in the queue defined in build.conf
 - for more options look in build.conf

-The script can also generate an initrd.gz/xz file ready to test, you can add these files:
+The script can also generate an initrd.gz/xz file ready to test, you can add these files to the to the main directory (will be copied to the initrd):
-- 0initrd/DISTRO_SPECS (optional, otherwise it will use the system one)
+- DISTRO_SPECS (custom DISTRO_SPECS)
-- 0initrd/init (optional custom init script)
+- init (custom init script)

 BUGS
 ----